Sip, Savor, Seduce: Best Aphrodisiac Wines

 A Decadent Finale: Cabernet Sauvignon and Dark Chocolate

 The Seduction: Choose a high-quality, 70%+ dark chocolate.
-The dark cherry and chocolate notes in a ripe Cabernet create a perfect flavor harmony.
+The dark cherry and chocolate notes in a ripe Cabernet create a perfect flavor harmony, which can heighten arousal during a romantic dinner.
 This pairing is velvet on the tongue—the ultimate, deeply satisfying nightcap.

 Does wine actually work as an aphrodisiac?